LIRA-illinois/lira-epymarl/README.md

 ### Updating submodues

-- To add an environment submodule (in this example, ENV_NAME) to the project, run the following in the project root:
+- To add an environment submodule (in this example, REPO_NAME) to the project, run the following in the project root:

 ```bash
 git submodule add https://github.com/LIRA-Illinois/REPO_NAME.git src/envs/REPO_NAME